sauce-archives/slacktalker/README.md

  * `parse_users.py` - takes the `users.json` file from the slack export and loads up the users into the users table
  * `parse_words.py` - loads up words from the various channels and puts them into the database
  * `model.py` - the models for interacting with the DB.
 If run directly, this will build the tables needed for loading data
+ * `crontab.sauce` - the crontab responsible for looking for updated data and auto-loading it